solas-css/solas-tachyons-sass-test-suite/README.md

 ### Changing Tachyons versions

-The template `source/_meta/_head.hbs` contains hard links to Tachyons v4.12.0. via unpkg.com, as well as the local build of Solas-Tachyons in `./source/css/vendor/solas-tachyons.css`.
+The template `source/_meta/_head.hbs` contains hard links to Tachyons v4.12.0. via unpkg.com, as well as the local build of Solus-Tachyons in `./source/css/vendor/solus-tachyons.css`.
 Simply comment out the one that you wish to run the project agains.

-The script `npm run tachyons:build` builds the latest main branch of solas-tachyons-sass, installed as a dependancy, and built automatically via `npm run setup`.
+The script `npm run tachyons:build` builds the latest main branch of solus-tachyons-sass, installed as a dependancy, and built automatically via `npm run setup`.

 ### Adding new patterns and tests